ninegua/reversi/docs/index.md

 *Disclaimer:* I work for [DFINITY], the company that builds IC.
 But I'm also a software developer at heart, and I want to evaluate the experience of building on top of IC from the view point of a web developer.

-I chose to build a reversi game, not as a sample app, but as a real application complete with all bells-and-whistles that I'd imagine a multi-player reversi game might have.
+I chose to build a reversi game, not as a sample app, but as a real application complete with all bells-and-whistles that I'd imagine a multiplayer reversi game might have.

 ![Reversi Screenshots](./screenshots.png)